 Comparing the four-part Howards End miniseries to the 1992 Merchant Ivory film in which Prunella Scales played Aunt Juley, Ullman told Salon, “[A]s I get older, it’s lovely to be asked to do things that, you know, 30 years ago or 20 years ago, my heroes like Prunella Scales or Maggie Smith or Judi Dench would have been asked to play.”

 Jonah Hauer-King plays the younger Wilcox son, Paul, whose most distinguishing characteristic is his utter Wilcox-ness, which ultimately triumphs over a brief flicker of unconventional passion.

-A UK/US dual citizen, Jonah Hauer-King made his MASTERPIECE debut as Laurie in Little Women, and stars, alongside Helen Hunt and Sean Bean, in World on Fire, coming to MASTERPIECE on April 5, 2020.
+A UK/US dual citizen, Jonah Hauer-King made his MASTERPIECE debut as Laurie in Little Women, and stars, alongside Helen Hunt and Sean Bean, in World on Fire on MASTERPIECE.
 Plus, he’s been cast as Prince Eric in Disney’s upcoming live-action The Little Mermaid, so good thing he can sing!
 Learn all about this MASTERPIECE regular, and future-blockbuster newcomer.

 Bessie Carter is Evie Wilcox

 Bessie Carter plays the athletic, pragmatic, entitled, and self-satisfied Wilcox daughter, a delightful contrast to the Schlegel sisters.